 For the purposes of section 26(2)(b) the making available of an approved guide must be by way of displaying the approved guide at the place at which tobacco products are sold in the premises specified in the licence in such a manner as to enable a purchaser of a tobacco product to easily see the approved guide.

-[Regulation 53 inserted in Gazette 28 Feb 2007 p.
+[Regulation 53 inserted: Gazette 28 Feb 2007 p.
 669.]

 54. Wholesalers providing retailers with approved guides